ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 ---
-title: "Migrating your Tools from ARK Node to ARK Core"
+title: "Migrating Your Tools from ARK Node to ARK Core"
 ---

-# Migrating your Tools from ARK Node to ARK Core
+# Migrating Your Tools from ARK Node to ARK Core

 ## Introduction